ychnh/ychnh.github.io/md/study_guide.md

+# Guiding Questions

+What are you qurious about?
+Why is it interesting/significant?
+What is narrative, progression?

 # Notes
 * Style, Sufficient words to point
 * Format, Paper -> Digital

 * (N)ote: Narrative.
-Progression.
+Progression (defined start,end).
 Teaching someone.
-Key Questions
+Key Questions.
+Key ideas.
+Key problems.
 * (L)og: Journal.
 Record.
 Scratch work.
 Study Meta.
 Thought Process.
 Direction.
 	* N,L are related by subject.
 	* N is independent of time.
 	* L is focused more around time.

-# How to study Math

-## Guiding Questions

-What are you qurious about?
-Why is it interesting/significant?
-What is narrative, progression?

-## Process
+# Process

-* Write Notes
+* Write Draft (N)otes
 	* Scratch Paper -> Write Journal Log
 * Rewrite Notes Blind
 	* Scratch Paper -> Write Journal Log
-* Review
+* (Research) Questions, (Research) Problems

 # Motivation
 If you want something, you must go after it with all your might and capacity.
 You musted be obessed.
+Problems are like training drills.
+To review your mastery of the material.